- ▼ Kit Content

 Including the play, vocabulary list, language-manipulation activities, simple and more complex questions based on the story, creative writing activities and words to the accompanying songs.

 In this book, you will find assessment activities for, as and of learning.
 CAN DO statements for both teacher and students provide the basis upon which to create learning strategies and success criteria and to develop student metacognition and reflection.
 The Student Portfolio begins the long-term process of documentation of student achievement through the language learning journey that begins with this Step One Kit.

-CEFR Action-Oriented Tasks Book
+CEFR Action-Oriented Tasks Book (Premium Kit)

 Once students begin to develop a certain proficiency toward the end of the first core Kit, you select from among a bank of suggested tasks, based on the skills targeted in the Ontario Curriculum.
 We indicate suggested times for introduction of activities based on expected proficiency developed.

 - Student Workbooks are available as an additional purchase.

 - Student Digital Workbooks are available for 1:1 classrooms as an additional purchase.